 A DIY water wall is a kid magnet, especially on hot summer days.
 Seriously, who can resist the invitation of funnels, tubes, and water?
-I love this as a STEAM activity, it incorporates engineering, physics, problem solving and play and I have had kids ages 3-10 all dart over to this and spend some time pouring and rearranging the tubes.
+I love this as a STEAM activity, it incorporates engineering, physics, problem solving and play and I have had children ages 3-10 all dart over to this kids water wall and spend some time pouring and rearranging the tubes.

 This post contians affiliate links.